 Its small size, separation into three disjunct parcels, limited uplands and status as a less-than-fee (LTF) acquisition limit the public resource-based recreation potential of this project.
 Generally, owners do not allow public recreation on LTF lands.
-However, there is an indication that limited f shing and nature appreciation may be allowed on the project.
+However, limited fishing and nature appreciation could possibly be allowed on the project.
 Some environmental education potential may also be possible as part of the nature appreciation aspect.
-As a part of a larger multiple agency cooperative effort to protect forests and wetlands connecting San Felasco Hammock Preserve State Park with the Gainesville Wellfeld and the Santa Fe River, these properties would also lend support to any trail that might eventually be made possible through other acquisitions.
+As a part of a larger multiple agency cooperative effort to protect forests and wetlands connecting San Felasco Hammock Preserve State Park with the Gainesville Wellfield and the Santa Fe River, these properties would also lend support to any trail that might eventually be made possible through other acquisitions.